ameba23/meta-database/readme.md

 ## Merging and resolving conflicting data

-All metadata associate with a hash is put together.
+All metadata associated with a hash is put together.
 Ways of resolving incorrect or conflicting data could be devised, possibly by making the assumption that the majority of copies of the file are genuine.

 Links could be made between different version of the same media using a tagging system.
 For example the same media in a different format or language.
 This tagging system could also be used to create links to established databases such as Discogs, IMdb, Library Genesis.